ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 3. On the **Wave Detail** page, select the Autoprovision option as **Not configured**.
 4. Select your cloud user for the **Environment**, enter the region where the virtual server instance needs to be provisioned, and apply the changes.

+Auto-provision feature is not available if the target is VPC bare metal.
+User needs to select **Existing System** as target type in this case.
+{: note}

-## Source and target compute preparation
+## Prepare source and target servers
 {: #source-target-compute-prep-vmware}
 {: step}